security-force-monitor/research-handbook/source/locations.rst

 **Guidance on use**

-This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 4 adminstrative area in which the current location is situated.
-Level 4 areas are commonly found in freely available geospatial information sources such as Open Street Map, and are usually the largest sub-national administrative areas.
+This field contains the human-readable idenfifier (``location:humane_id:admin``) of the level 4 adminstrative area in which the current Location is situated.
+Level 4 areas are commonly found in freely available geospatial information sources such as OpenStreetMap, and are usually the largest sub-national administrative areas.

-The `schema used by Open Street Map <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes provinces (Philippines), states (Nigeria) and *régions* (Mali) in the list of types of level 4 administrative area.
+The `schema used by OpenStreetMap <https://wiki.openstreetmap.org/wiki/Tag:boundary=administrative>`__, for example, includes provinces (Philippines), states (Nigeria) and *régions* (Mali) in the list of types of level 4 administrative area.

 This field is programmatically generated using a geospatial query; the Staff Researcher does not enter this manually.

 Location: Admin Level 3
 -----------------------

 **Description**

-The administrative level 3 location within which the present location is wholly situated.
+The administrative level 3 Location within which the present Location is wholly situated.

 **Type of field**